 "I feel nervous all the time.
-I have too much to do, and feel so overwhelmed."
+I have too much to do, and I feel so overwhelmed."

 "I'm having a hard time making friends.
-I don't feel like I fit in, I'm not sure why."
+I don't feel like I fit in, but I'm not sure why."

 "Something terrible happened to me when I was young.
 I need to talk to somebody about it."

 "I can't seem to get over my mother's death.
-It's affecting school and everything."
+It's affecting school and everything else."

-"I've been experiencing prejudice and am unsure how to cope with it."
+"I've been experiencing discrimination and am unsure how to cope with it."

 FAST FACTS ABOUT COUNSELING & PSYCHOLOGICAL SERVICES:

 - Services are provided at NO ADDITIONAL COST to matriculated, full-time undergraduate KU students.

 - Services are CONFIDENTIAL.